What is Psychoanalytic Therapy?

 What follows is a basic description of principles and values that all psychoanalytic practitioners can agree on:

-What often prompts someone to seek professional help is a crisis that emerges when this balance gets disrupted.
+What often prompts someone to seek professional help is a crisis that emerges when this balance gets disrupted in a major way.
 Perhaps increasing stress builds up to a sudden panic attack, or an impulsive and uncharacteristic action comes out of nowhere, or your dreams have turned into daily nightmares and the avoidance of sleep.
-These experiences may be scary, but for therapeutic aims they provide an opportunity if you are brave enough to speak about it.
+These experiences may be scary and disturbing, but they provide an opportunity for insight and working through in therapy, like a light guiding you into a dark tunnel.
+You decide to put down your defensive tendencies in favor of knowing what it’s in that dark tunnel.
+This is deep, painful work.
+One’s suffering must be great enough to engage in a process as costly and rigorous as psychoanalytic treatment.
+The therapist’s office is the only place where we allow the painful material to surface for the purpose of healing and change.

 We need to speak to another person in order to listen to what our unconscious is telling us.
-It is impossible to see our own blind spots!
-The therapist, who may act as our mirror and interpreter, who is intently listening to everything you say- and don’t say- about yourself.
-There is but one rule to follow, which is that of “free association”- you must speak everything that comes to mind without judging what you will say, especially things you are afraid or ashamed to talk about, or things you’ve never said to anyone else, or even silly and non-relevant thoughts.
+It is impossible to see our own blind spots, to know what is hiding from our awareness.
+The therapist, who may act as our mirror and interpreter, is intently listening to everything you say- and don’t say- about yourself.
+Rather than a set of techniques used, the psychoanalytic therapist has a certain way of being with your experience with an evenly suspended attention.
+There is but one rule to follow, which is that of “free association”- you must speak everything that comes to mind without judging what you will say, especially things you are afraid to talk about, or things you’ve never said to anyone else, or even silly and non-relevant thoughts.
 This simple rule is actually extremely difficult to follow!
-Similar to meditation’s command to focus on your breath, part of the work is continually having to notice our ego’s natural resistance to the process.
+Similar to meditation’s command to focus on your breath, part of the work is continually having to notice our natural resistance to the process.

-As you start to speak freely in therapy, you will feel the relief of being able to put fuzzy, overwhelming bodily sensations into more sturdy thoughts and ideas, granting you some necessary distance as an observer of your experience.
+As you start to speak freely in therapy, you will feel the relief of being able to put vague, overwhelming bodily sensations into more sturdy thoughts and ideas, granting you some necessary distance as an observer of your experience.
 At times, a cathartic emotional release can feel liberating, yet this is not all that the work entails!
-By speaking your desires and what you really want out of life, you can redirect your mental efforts towards more fulfilling creative activities, discovered from having greater spaciousness and abundance of energy, freed up from unconscious conflict.
+By speaking your desires and what you really want out of life, you can redirect your mental efforts towards more fulfilling creative activities, discovered from having greater spaciousness and abundance of energy that has been freed up from inhibition.

-Ultimately, psychoanalysis aims at restoring the aliveness and the possibility for satisfaction in your life.
+Ultimately, psychoanalysis aims at restoring the aliveness and the possibility for satisfaction in your life, in both work and love.
 We never aim to get rid of the unconscious, for this is impossible.
-We learn to live with uncertainty, to be less afraid of our fantasies and strong emotions, and even start to enjoy the experience of not knowing ourselves.
+We learn to live with uncertainty, to be less afraid of our fantasies and strong emotions, and even start to enjoy the experience of not knowing.
+Psychoanalysis doesn’t promise enlightenment or everlasting happiness, but assures us that an ordinary life, with its expected ups and downs, is attainable.